Lut99/ArgumentParser/Argument Definition Language.md

 ```

 ## 4. Closing thoughts
-This file specifies the Argument Definition Language so that parses can parse the file.
-For more information on using the ADL as a user in the context of the ArgumentParser, please refer to the online [wiki](https://github.com/Lut99/ArgumentParser/wiki) of the ArgumentParser.
+This file specifies the Argument Definition Language so that parses can parse the file to a semantically correct Abstract Syntax Tree.
+More information, especially on using the ADL in the context of the ArgumentParser, can be found in the online wiki [wiki](https://github.com/Lut99/ArgumentParser/wiki) of the ArgumentParser.